 Water resistance: 30 meters

-Strap: Brown alligator leather strap with an 18-carat gold folding clasp
+Strap: Brown alligator leather strap with an 18-karat gold folding clasp

 Crystal: Sapphire, antireflective